EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 This document describes how to enable secure communication in a group of devices that exchange (multicast) CoAP messages.

 The proposed approach relies on Object Security for CoAP (OSCOAP) {{I-D.selander-ace-object-security}}, with reference to the "one request - one response" model.
-No extensions or changes to OSCOAP are required.
+Only minor extensions or changes to OSCOAP are required.

 Furthermore, the proposed approach provides source authentication of group messages, by means of digital signatures produced through asymmetric private keys and embedded in the secure messages.